Schedule Appointment

 4. Stomach Fire consuming Yin — the pattern when weight loss, increased appetite and thirst predominate; excess Stomach Fire drives rapid digestion and consumes Body Fluids; treatment clears Stomach Fire and nourishes Yin using Bai Hu Tang modifications

 Acupuncture is used alongside antithyroid medication to reduce thyroid antibody levels, manage symptoms and support immune regulation.
 It modulates the hypothalamic-pituitary-thyroid (HPT) axis, reduces sympathetic nervous system hyperactivation (directly addressing the cardiovascular and anxiety symptoms), and regulates the autoimmune response in Graves’ disease.
-Clinical studies have found that acupuncture combined with antithyroid drugs significantly reduces TRAb levels, improves thyroid function tests and reduces the relapse rate after drug withdrawal compared to antithyroid drugs alone.
-Key points for hyperthyroidism include:
+A 2017 systematic review and meta-analysis of 11 randomised controlled trials found that acupuncture combined with antithyroid drugs significantly reduced TRAb levels, improved FT3 and FT4 normalisation and reduced the relapse rate after drug withdrawal, compared to antithyroid drugs alone.
+Key acupuncture points for hyperthyroidism include:

-2. LV 3 (Taichong) and LI 4 (Hegu) — the Four Gates — to move Qi, clear Liver Fire and reduce emotional tension
+2. LV 3 (Taichong) and LI 4 (Hegu) — the Four Gates — to move Qi, clear Liver Fire and reduce emotional tension; particularly effective for anxiety, irritability and palpitations

-3. HT 7 (Shenmen) and PC 6 (Neiguan) to calm palpitations and settle the Heart-Shen
+3. HT 7 (Shenmen) and PC 6 (Neiguan) to calm palpitations and settle the Heart-Shen; HT 7 is the primary calming and sleep-supporting point in Chinese medicine

-4. KD 3 (Taixi) and SP 6 (Sanyinjiao) to nourish Kidney and Liver Yin and anchor the rising Fire
+4. KD 3 (Taixi) and SP 6 (Sanyinjiao) to nourish Kidney and Liver Yin and anchor the rising Fire; KD 3 is the source point of the Kidney channel and the principal Yin-nourishing point in the lower body

-5. GB 20 (Fengchi) to descend rising Yang and Liver Fire from the head and neck
+5. GB 20 (Fengchi) to descend rising Yang and Liver Fire from the head and neck; reduces headaches, heat sensations and Eye discomfort in Graves’ ophthalmopathy

 Chinese herbal medicine is the most comprehensive TCM treatment for hyperthyroidism, addressing both the Yin deficiency and Fire excess at the root and the specific symptoms they produce.
 The herbal formula is tailored to the dominant TCM pattern and adjusted as the thyroid function normalises with antithyroid medication: